 - Strawberry Ice Cream – If you want to keep it dairy-free and healthy’ish, I recommend my recipe, but you can always find a delicious store-bought ice cream.

 - Fresh Strawberries – I’m using fresh because, well, it’s summer.
 But by all means, frozen will work.

 - Canned Coconut Milk – This is in ice cream and the creamy float mix.

 - Honey – My sweetener of choice, but feel free to swap in your favorite sugar.

 - Sparkling Water – Use any sparkling water and flavor you like.
-I’m currently loving Good & Gather or Aha – both available at Target boutique.
+I usually pick up whatever is on sale at my Target or grocery!

 How To Make Creamy Strawberry Ice Cream Floats

 You have your ingredients, and making the floats is easy.
 Almost so easy it seems silly to write the steps.
 But because I want this recipe to show up in Google searches, I’m going to write them.
 Wink.

 - Make the strawberry ice cream – Sounds obvious, but think of it this way – if you make it ahead of time, you will have ice cream ready for you in the freezer any time you want it.

 - Make the creamy float mix – This is where the extra creamy in these floats come in.
 The mixture is essentially a strawberry smoothie.
 Less the kale, bananas, and protein powder.
 Yes – that is what is in my smoothies.